chrisjpowers/air-drop/README.md

 ### TODO

 - Specs!
-- Build in caching of packages
 - More flexibility in naming AMD modules other than by path
 - Ability to slice out "server-only" code from shared files
+- Improve caching mechanism to integrate storage outside of memory (flat files, memcached)